everydaycode20/vet4pets/README.md

 https://user-images.githubusercontent.com/63354464/138363076-c8cfb567-39cb-44a4-99d6-383a26cda9f0.mp4

 Vet4Pets is a dashboard for a veterinary shop.
 With it, you can make appointments, add owners and pets.
 The project consists of three folders: client, server, and sql.
-The client holds the frontend, the server the backend, and on the SQL folder the script to create the database.
+The client holds the frontend, the server the backend, and in the SQL folder the script to create the database.

 ## Technologies